What is vertebroplasty?

 The main reason you would need a vertebroplasty is to treat a fractured vertebra in

-your spine that’s causing pain, nerve damage, and reduced ability to function.
-But,
+your spine that’s causing pain and reduced ability to function.
+But not all people

-Your doctor may try more conservative ways to treat the pain first.
-This may include
+Your healthcare provider may try more conservative ways to treat the pain during the

-These are common reasons that your doctor may consider a vertebroplasty for your fractured
+These are common reasons that your healthcare provider may consider a vertebroplasty

 (blood clots in your legs), breathing problems, loss of height, or other emotional